Why Snacks Are Synonymous with Summer

-We are big fans of muffins in my house- we usually have a few on rotation.
-Not the typical cake-like muffin that’s laden with sugar and few, if any nutrients, but the high fiber muffins that you can feel good about.
-These carrot apple muffins are as delicious as my Everything Muffin recipe that I have on the website, but have fewer ingredients and are not as dense.
-They are wheat-free, as the flour is made from ground oats and walnuts, are high in fiber with carrots, apples and flaxmeal as well as lower in sugar with the use of dates.
-If your food processor or blender has the capacity for it, I highly recommend making a double batch – 12 muffins certainly don’t last long in my house!
+We are big fans of muffins in my house—we usually have a few on rotation.
+Not the typical cake-like muffin that’s laden with sugar and offers few, if any, nutrients, but the fiber-rich muffins that you can feel good about.
+They are wheat-free, as the flour is made from ground oats and walnuts, high in fiber with carrots, apples, and flax meal, and lower in sugar thanks to the use of dates.

 Cheers,